KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_005_BuffersBufferViewsAccessors.md

 ### Data interleaving

-Each accessor may also define a `byteStride` property.
-This property is required for data that is stored as an *Array-Of-Structures*.
+The data of the attributes that are stored in a single `bufferView` may be stored as an *Array-Of-Structures*.
 A single `bufferView` may, for example, contain the data for vertex positions and for vertex normals in an interleaved fashion.
-The `byteOffset` defines the start of the first relevant data element.
-The `byteStride` defines the number of bytes until the start of the next relevant data element, as shown in Image 5d.
+In this case, the `byteOffset` of an accessor defines the start of the first relevant data element for the respective attribute, and the `bufferView` defines an additional `byteStride` property.
+This is the number of bytes between the start of one element of its accessors, and the start of the next one.
+An example of how interleaved position- and a normal attributes are stored inside a `bufferView` is shown in Image 5d.

 <p align="center">
 <img src="images/aos.png" /><br>
-<a name="aos-png"></a>Image 5d: The byte offset and byte stride of an accessor.
+<a name="aos-png"></a>Image 5d: Interleaved acessors in one buffer view
 </p>